|On This Page|

 The concept of service at The Florida Bar extends beyond membership services.
 The Bar is active in many areas jointly affecting our membership, the legal profession as a whole, and the society in which we live.
 These programs are premised upon one or more of the purposes stated at the beginning of this presentation.
 Just as with our membership programs, maximum service is the cornerstone of their existence.
 Among them are:

-Grievance Mediation and Fee Arbitration — The Florida Bar Grievance Mediation and Fee Arbitration Program is established as a means to empower complainants and respondents with the ability to resolve disputes without the involvement of formal disciplinary processes.
+Grievance Mediation and Fee Arbitration — The Florida Bar Grievance Mediation and Fee Arbitration Program is established as a means to empower clients and attorneys with the ability to resolve disputes without the involvement of formal disciplinary processes.
 Fee arbitration is a service provided by The Florida Bar to resolve legal fee disputes.
 The arbitration process may be initiated by either the client or the attorney, or by attorneys with an issue concerning the division of fees and may be used instead of a lawsuit to settle a fee dispute.
-The sole purpose of the arbitration hearing is to decide the fair and reasonable value of the legal services performed by the attorney for the client or the fair manner in which a fee may be divided between lawyers or law firms.
-Binding arbitration means the parties agree to accept the decision of the arbitrator(s).
-Participation is not mandatory for either attorneys or clients, and all parties must agree to arbitrate.
+The sole purpose of the arbitration hearing is to resolve disputes over a fee paid, charged, or claimed for legal services rendered by a member of The Florida Bar.
+Participation in the program is not mandatory.
+Consent by both parties is required in order to participate in the fee arbitration program.

 Mediation is a private, informal way to resolve a dispute.
 A mediator is a neutral third person who tries to aid the disputing parties in reaching a mutually agreeable solution for their differences.
-Mediation is not limited to resolving only fee disputes, but whatever issues the parties may have.
+The program has jurisdiction to mediate the issues in a disciplinary file referred to the program in which the public interest is satisfied by the resolution of the private rights of the parties to the mediation.
+The program does not have jurisdiction to resolve the issues in a disciplinary file if any issue involved in that file must remain for resolution within the disciplinary process.
 Consent is required by both parties in order to participate in the mediation program.

 If arbitration or mediation is not an option, the dispute may require resolution through the courts.
 There is no fee for utilizing The Florida Bar’s mediation or fee arbitration programs.